ebatuhankaynak/2B.E-bola/README.md

 ## About Deployment
 - [ ] Use Maven or ANT to packaging and deployment
-    - [ ] Package soruce code
+    - [x] Package soruce code
-    - [ ] Seperate class files and java files
+    - [x] Seperate class files and java files
+    - [ ] Change file structure to use "com.ebola"
     - [ ] Create a jar